Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 A landing page is a single page, whereas a website is a collection of landing pages.

 There are a few differences between a landing page and a homepage.
-A landing page is a page separate from the rest of the website and gets most of its visitors from ads.
+A landing page is separate from the rest of the website and gets most visitors from ads.
 The homepage is a base for the website and has different traffic sources.

 Technically, you can have as many landing pages as you want.
 The sky’s the limit here.
 Just be sure only to have the amount you’re willing to track.